One question I sometimes get asked as a meditation teacher is, “Why does meditation make me angry?”

 Meditation gives you an opportunity to deal with painful thoughts and feelings.
 And that’s good.

-When you feel angry during meditation, ask yourself: is this an emotion I’ve been feeling for a long time and just ignoring?
+When you feel angry during meditation, ask yourself: Is this an emotion I’ve been feeling for a long time and just ignoring?
 If so, it is better to acknowledge your feelings now than to ignore them.

-Or perhaps you’re irritated with meditation because you’re not getting results
+3: You’re irritated with meditation because you’re not getting results

 It’s only natural to want to get things out of meditation.
 You want to relax.
 You want to feel happy.
 Maybe you even want to become enlightened.
 And when you don’t get what you want, you feel angry about it.
 That’s just life, isn’t it?

 I totally understand why some people feel angry when meditation doesn’t seem to work.
 It’s just plain old disappointment.

 Truth is, it can take time to get results from meditating.